cs100/template-lab-02-git-flow/README.md

 Source: [GitHub Guides](https://guides.github.com/introduction/flow/)

 The goal of this lab is to get you more comfortable using Git and GitHub when working on a team.
-You and your partner will work on integrating a basic Fibonacci function in the provided `main.cpp`.
+You and your partner will work on extending the Bash Unit Testing lab by adding a count function, along with unit tests for it.
 By the end of this lab, you should be familiar with
 * how issues are made and managed
 * how to properly use branches
 * how to create, review, and merge pull requests